krpors/hx/README.md

 * `:123`      : go to offset 123 (base 10)
 * `:0x7a69`   : go to offset 0x7a69 (base 16), 31337 in base 10.
 * `:w`        : writes the file.
 * `:q`        : quits (will warn if the buffer is dirty).
 * `:q!`       : quits promptly without warning.
+* `set o=16`  : sets the amount of octets per line.
+* `set g=8`   : sets grouping of bytes.

-Input is very basic.
-Cursor movement is not available.
-Only backspace/enter.
+Input is very basic in command mode.
+Cursor movement is not available (yet?).

 # Implementation details

 The program uses raw ANSI escape sequences for manipulating colors, cursor positions and whatnot.
 The program first initializes the terminal in so-called raw mode (see `man termios`).
 Then keypresses are read, processed and then one function renders the contents, cursor and stuff.

-Not everything is final and some refactoring is needed.
-Valgrind doesn't report any leaks so that looks OK :)
+In any case, the source code is pretty heavily commented I guess.
+For more details, Use The Source Luke.

 # Wishlist and TODOs

+1. Perhaps a configuration file to control the colors or some default settings.
 1. Searching a byte sequence (not by ASCII) would be handy.
 1. Undo works, but redo is not yet implemented.